10 of the most dangerous animals in New Zealand

 3. Redback Spiders

-The redback spider actually originates from Australia and has somehow made it over to New Zealand in the 1980s.
+The redback spider actually originates from Australia and somehow made it over to New Zealand in the 1980s.
 However, they don’t seem to be a fan of the cooler temperatures so are very rare.

 Sightings are nearly non-existent but there are small populations found in Taupō, New Plymouth and Otago.
 However, many Kiwis that have lived here all their lives have never seen one so your chances of encountering a redback on holiday are thankfully low.